 Liver cancer is more common in men, and older adults.
 Other things that raise the risk are:

 - Alcohol use disorder

-Exposure to certain chemicals:
+- Exposure to certain toxins

-- Toxins, such as arsenic
+- Certain genetic problems, such as hemochromatosis

-- Loss of appetite
+- Loss of hunger and weight

 - Dark urine